fusorjs/dom/README.md

 - replace all children from dynamic array (spread/rest optimization)
 - same (by ref) dynamic arrays will not trigger updates
 - add possibility to set property (ex: input.value) instead of always setting attribute (probably by using prefix "$" or by defining all cases)
+- dynamic children arrays can have dynamic elements

 ## BACKLOG

+- children with value of true/false are not shown, ex: isVisible && Modal()
 - implement style, object, data attributes,
 - replace only range for dynamic children array (using node start/end indexes)
 - elements with event handler callbacks (onclick) should be static in typescript https://stackoverflow.com/q/71111120/7138254